Rishikabogi2/Audio-Transcription-and-Summarization-with-FastAPI-/README.md

-Audio Transcription and Summarization Service
+ Audio Transcription and Summarization with FastAPI Assignment

 This is a FastAPI-based service for audio transcription and summarization.
 The service accepts audio files, transcribes the speech into text, and provides a summarized version of the transcribed text. eatures